una/personal-goals/happy-moments/happy-moments.md

 09/09/2015
 ---
 I ended today coworking at Made by Many in London and stayed for their supper club.
-The food was great, and everyone I met was amazingly nice and welcoming.
+The food was great, and everyone I met was incredibly nice and welcoming.

 09/10/2015
 ---